Bootstragram/zealit/README.md

  - `option` &lt;Object>
     - `freeze` &lt;boolean> If `true`, the object is _freezed_ as the same time via `Object.freeze`.
 Defaults to `false`.
     - `ignore` &lt;String|Array> Properties to ignore, no exception will be thrown for these properties as they keep behaving like vanilla JavaScript properties

+### zealit.option
+Object to expose global options, applies to all _zealed_ objects.

+ - `ignore` &lt;Array> Properties to ignore, no exception will be thrown for these properties as they keep behaving like vanilla JavaScript properties.
+Applies to all _zealed_ objects, even those was instancied before the update of `zealit.option.ignore`
+    ```javascript
+const foo = zealit({ bar: true })
+foo.baz // throws a ReferenceError

+zealit.option.ignore.push('bar')
+foo.baz // undefined
+    ```

 ## Installation
 Using npm: